Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model

 During inference, the density field is used to render the visual appearance of the smoke, and the learned velocity field can be used to advect (evolve) the density over temporal steps for both \textit{re-simulation} (interpolation of the temporal range seen during training) and \textit{future prediction} (extrapolation of unseen future temporal ranges).

-\paragraph{ScalarFlow: Smoke Videos with Calibrated Cameras.} Recent works on reconstructions of neural fluid fields focus on studying the ScalarFlow dataset~\cite{eckert2019scalarflow}: a comprehensive collection of volumetric reconstructions of real-world smoke plumes (Figure~\ref{fig:teaser} left).
+\paragraph{The ScalarFlow Dataset: Smoke Videos with Calibrated Cameras.} Recent works on fluid field reconstruction focus on the ScalarFlow dataset~\cite{eckert2019scalarflow}: a comprehensive collection of volumetric reconstructions of real-world smoke plumes (Figure~\ref{fig:teaser} left).
 It encompasses a wide array of complex, buoyancy-driven flows rising upwards that transition into turbulence, capturing observable scalar transport processes.
-To the best of our knowledge, ScalarFlow is by far the best-calibrated dataset on real-world fluid (smoke) dynamics.
+To the best of our knowledge, the ScalarFlow dataset is by far the best-calibrated benchmark on real-world fluid (smoke) dynamics.